-Company’s balance sheet has three major section: assets, liabilities and owner’s equity.
+Company’s balance sheet has three major sections: assets, liabilities and owner’s equity.
 As a general accounting rule, assets must equals liabilities and owner’s equity.
-It’s known as balance sheet equation or basic accounting equation, which is the foundation of double-entry accounting system.
+It’s known as balance sheet equation or basic accounting equation, which is the foundation of the double-entry accounting system.

 The basic accounting equation given below is a simple algebraic formula which ensures that the balance sheet remains balanced.

 This basic accounting equation states how three major components of a balance sheet are associated with each other.